USS Grumium: Service history

+William G. McAdoo was acquired by the Navy on 5 October 1943.
+The ship was converted for Navy use by the Todd Shipyards, in Seattle, Washington, and commissioned on 20 October 1943, as a Crater-class cargo ship, AK-112.

-Grumium loaded supplies at San Francisco 9 November, and got underway from San Pedro 19 November 1943, bound for Pago Pago.
-The ship unloaded drum gas there and at Funafuti 8 to 11 December, after which she proceeded to Kwajalein 6 March, and Eniwetok 15 March, delivering oil and aviation fuel.
-After another stop at Kwajalein 26 to 28 April, Grumium returned to San Francisco via Pearl Harbor, arriving in California 27 May 1944.
+Grumium loaded supplies at San Francisco, on 9 November, and got underway from San Pedro, on 19 November 1943, bound for Pago Pago.
+The ship unloaded drum gas there and at Funafuti, from 8 to 11 December, after which she proceeded to Kwajalein, on 6 March, and Eniwetok, on 15 March, delivering oil and aviation fuel.
+After another stop at Kwajalein, from 26 to 28 April, Grumium returned to San Francisco, via Pearl Harbor, arriving in California, on 27 May 1944.

-Conversion
+Conversion to "aviation supply issue ship"

-At San Francisco Grumium was transferred to the direct control of Commander, Naval Air Forces, Pacific Fleet, and underwent conversion to an aviation support ship.
-She was redesignated IX-174, 20 June 1944, and 2 days later was underway for Pearl Harbor once more, to supply American fast carrier aircraft, then increasing greatly in numbers.
+At San Francisco, Grumium was transferred to the direct control of Commander, Naval Air Forces, Pacific Fleet, (ComAirPac) Vice Admiral John Henry Towers, and underwent conversion to an aviation support ship.
+She was converted to a Grumium-class Aviation Supply Issue Ship, at Alameda, California, and redesignated Miscellaneous Unclassified, (IX-174), 20 June 1944, and 2 days later was underway for Pearl Harbor once more, to supply American fast carrier aircraft, then increasing greatly in numbers.

 Late war service

 Grumium arrived Pearl Harbor 30 June, and 10 July, continued to Roi Island.
 Arriving 19 July, the ship transferred supplies to aircraft groups until early September, then returned to Pearl Harbor.
-She sailed with another load of aviation supplies 28 September, calling at Ulithi and Eniwetok before arriving at Manus on 17 November.
-There she supplied carrier forces making the supporting strikes for the Philippine campaign, as America’s great island offensive gained momentum.
-Remaining at Manus until 5 December 1944, Grumium sailed to a closer advance base, Ulithi, arriving four days later.
-From Ulithi the ship supported the far reaching air raids on the Philippines, Okinawa, and Formosa in the months to come.
+She sailed with another load of aviation supplies, on 28 September, calling at Ulithi and Eniwetok, before arriving at Manus, on 17 November.
+There she supplied carrier forces making the supporting strikes for the Philippine campaign, as America's great island offensive gained momentum.
+Remaining at Manus, until 5 December 1944, Grumium sailed to a closer advance base, Ulithi, arriving four days later.
+From Ulithi, the ship supported the far reaching air raids on the Philippines, Okinawa, and Formosa, in the months to come.

 As US forces moved ever north and west, supplies had to be moved into new advance bases, and Grumium sailed 14 January 1945, to bring up aviation supplies from Manus to Ulithi.
-Then she made a similar voyage to Roi Island before moving her supply base to Guam 16 March 1945.
-The ship was soon to carry her support activities to the assault area itself, however, and rendezvoused with an Okinawa-bound convey at Saipan 23 March.
+Then she made a similar voyage to Roi Island, before moving her supply base to Guam, on 16 March 1945.
+The ship was soon to carry her support activities to the assault area itself and rendezvoused with an Okinawa-bound convey at Saipan, on 23 March.